- Not a substitute for professional veterinary help.

 When it comes to BBQ for dogs, there’s a lot they can eat.
 But why not make them a special dog-friendly dish?
-It’s all about simple ingredients.
-Humans and dogs alike will enjoy these three barbecue recipes:

 If you’re not one to follow recipes when you grill, don’t worry.
 You don’t have to get fancy with barbecue foods for dogs.
 A simple bit of grilled meat or vegetable will be a welcome treat!